kleag/yaas/README.md

 You must also install ffmpeg.
 It seems that the simplest way to do so under Windows is with winget (winget is installed by default on Windows 11, and can be installed using the Windows Store on previous versions).

-To install ffmpeg with winget, start PowerShell and the run:
+To install ffmpeg with winget, start PowerShell, and then run:

 ```
 winget install ffmpeg